wewe057/ios-shared/README.md

 -----
 To use iOS-Shared in your project, add the contents of ./Source as source code and #import "ios-shared.h" in your precompiled header file. iOS-Shared uses strict warnings and warnings as errors.
 If you want to use the same level of warnings that iOS-Shared uses, you can set your project to use the Xcode config files in your project.
+The configuration files live in ./Source/Configurations.

-See an example below:
+See an example of where in the Xcode UI to set this up:

 ![config file setup](https://github.com/setdirection/ios-shared/raw/master/config-files.png)